Information and guidelines for a smooth workflow

 Extrude direction arrow

-As mentioned in the item Origin and labeling of edges above, the extrusion arrow determines the origin of parts.
+As mentioned in the item above, the extrusion arrow determines the origin of parts.
 The direction of this pointer affects a number of things, for instance changing the thickness and the boards bottom or top side.

 Material thickness